Battle of Ocotal

-The Battle of Ocotal occurred in July 1927, during the American occupation of Nicaragua.
+The Battle of Ocotal occurred in July 1927, during the United States occupation of Nicaragua.

-A large force of rebels loyal to Augusto César Sandino attacked the garrison of Ocotal, which was held by a small group of US Marines and Nicaraguan National Guards.
+A large force of rebels loyal to Augusto César Sandino attacked Ocotal in Nueva Segovia Department, which was held by a small group of US Marines and Nicaraguan National Guards (Guardia Nacional).
 Ultimately the rebels were defeated with heavy losses, while the Americans and their Nicaraguan allies suffered very light casualties.